ZosoV/mobia-project/deployment/README.md

     *Note*: There are some volumes that must be added if you want to connect your display to see the video frames on the same computer.

+## DeepStream Applications

+We create a class [`Pipeline`](common/pipeline.py) to facilitate the creation of a new DeepStream application easily.
+To create a new application we need:

+1. Instantiate a new class `NewPipeline` and inherit our class `Pipeline`.
+2. Update two methods: `create_pipeline` and `run_main_loop`, according to specifications.

+In the following, there are three DeepStream applications that we create on this project.

+1. The first application [deepstream-main](./deepstream-main/) is the main deployment, **the base model**.
+2. The second application [deepstream-msg2kafka](./deepstream-msg2kafka/) is an application to allow us to take the metadata, convert it into payload message and send to a Kafka broker.
+3. The third application [deepstream-video2data](./deepstream-video2data/) is an util application to extract frames from videos, where there are correct detections.

 ## Directory Structure

 ```